taborgreat/creative-ideas/plan.md

 FINISHED determine an efficient system to value inherit- thinking all values get summed into the root exchange node, or if created from a diff type node get summed to it rework front end into react and components- ALL FRONT END NOW IS PLAY AND SHIT

-flip tree graphics so root is bottom click title, status, schedule to manage on front end. click version icon next to name to switch between versions prestige button value chart is prestige dependenet with global values to side
+FINISHED flip tree graphics so root is bottom click title, status, schedule to manage on front end. click version icon next to name to switch between versions prestige button value chart is prestige dependenet with global values to side